blackmagic-debug/black-magic-org/knowledge/compiling-windows.md

 #### From release Zip file

-If you want to use a release, visit [the project release index](https://github.com/blackmagic-debug/blackmagic/releases) and download the "Source code (zip)" entry's file from the release's assets, placing the file in your downloads as `blackmagic.zip`.
+If you want to use a release, visit [the project release index](https://github.com/blackmagic-debug/blackmagic/releases) and download the "Source code (zip)" entry's file from the release's assets, saving the file in your downloads as `blackmagic.zip`.

 You can then extract this file in a usable form by running: